colatusso/iOSAppTemplate/README.md

 - Todo list integrated with Parse.com.
 - Map with MapKit.
 - Embed youtube video.
-- Parse offline and sync support with CoreData.
+- Parse offline and sync support with CoreData (insert and delete, already working on update!).

 Using: Storyboards, animations, CoreData, TableViews, custom and normal TableViewCells, NSNotification, MapKit, Parse framework, etc.